 Chocolate is a huge weakness of mine.
 And I mostly prefer the dark, decadent variety.
 And though I love making the traditional desserts around Diwali, a chocolaty twist is definitely very welcome.
 So I experimented with these incredibly easy pedas and added chocolate and walnuts to them.
 They have turned out gorgeous!
 The kids and husband absolutely loved them.
 And all it takes is 15 minutes of cooking time.
 Even if you are a newbie cook, you can’t go wrong with this one.
-So whether you make it as a sweet treat or a Diwali surprise, the chocolate walnut pedas will blow your mind away.
+So whether you make it as a sweet treat or a Diwali surprise, these chocolate peda without condensed milk will blow your mind away.

 - 400 g.
 Khoya or Mawa I used Milky Mist